schacon/gitbook/text/02_Git_Object_Db_Basics/1_Trees_and_Blobs.markdown

 The ever-versatile linkgit:git-show[1] command can also be used to examine tree objects, but linkgit:git-ls-tree[1] will give you more details.
-Assuming we have a SHA for a tree, we can examine it like this:
+Assuming we have the SHA for a tree, we can examine it like this:

     $ git ls-tree fb3a8bdd0ce
     100644 blob 63c918c667fa005ff12ad89437f2fdc80926e21c    .gitignore